glurth/SerializableDictionary/README.md

 ```

 With this setup, `myDictionary` will be visible in the Unity Inspector with an interface for adding, editing, and removing dictionary entries.

+## Contributions

+Contributions, issues, and feature requests are welcome!
+Please submit them via the GitHub repository.
+Note: Due to licensing, contributions can only be included with explicit written permission from the copyright holder.

+## License

+This package is licensed under the EyE Dual-Licensing Agreement.

+It provides free, perpetual use for indie developers and non-commercial projects whose teams had Total Gross Receipts under $100,000 USD in the previous fiscal year.

+Organizations exceeding this threshold must obtain a Perpetual Commercial License (PCL) for each named commercial project.

+Please review the full terms in [LICENSE.md](LICENSE.md) before commercial use.